apptainer/singularity/CONTRIBUTING.md

     - Deprecated / removed commands
     - Changed defaults / behaviors
     - Backwards incompatible changes
-    - Migration guidance
-    - New features / functionalities (*e.g. a new flag for a command*)
+    - New features / functionalities
 12. PRs which introduce a new Golang dependency to the project via `dep` must include a justification for introducing the dependency.
 Ideally, newly introduced dependencies should also be pinned to a specific version.

 ## Documentation